mit-submit/submit-users-guide/source/tutorials/tutorial_3.rst

 ... if you don't know what you want ...................................

-If you don't know exactly the software you need, want to debug your configuration, or just could use to play around, you can enter a "blank" container, and install whatever you need interactively, to then use as a testbed for writing your Dockerfile.
+If you don't know exactly the software you need, want to debug your configuration, or just could use to play around, you can run an existing image -- be it a prototype of your final product or the base image you are building your image from -- and work with it interactively, to then use as a testbed for writing your Dockerfile.

 Suppose, for example, you want AlmaLinux9 as your OS.
 You can then open a "blank" container,